 Don't Play with the Fire Alarm

 These are but a few commonsense suggestions for preventing fires in your dorm room; your college or university will certainly have many more rules regarding fire safety.
-Be sure to follow all of them - they were created for your safety as well as the safety of everyone in your building.
+Be sure to follow all of them as they were created for your safety as well as the safety of everyone in your building.